 - To improve our services;

-- To send communications about the OGA which you have subscribed to.
+- To send communications about the OGA which you have subscribed to (some communications may be sent using the Government Digital Service's GOV.UK Notify service).

 We may rely on consent as the legal basis for processing your personal information.
 You have the right to withdraw your consent as the basis on which we process your personal information.
 If you wish to withdraw your consent for processing for a particular purpose, please contact the DPO.
 The withdrawal of consent will not affect the lawfulness of the data processing before your consent was withdrawn.